microbiomedata/external-metadata-awareness/README.md

 ## Ideas

 - Try [litellm](https://litellm.vercel.app/) as a proxy for [llm](https://llm.datasette.io/en/stable/)?
-    - May be adequate for this purpose
+    - llm, especially when configured to use CBORG, should be adequate for this purpose
 - Extract `Extension`s with [linkml-map](https://linkml.io/linkml-map/) instead of yq?
     - No `robot extract`-like CLI yet.
 Would require custom Python scripting.